Rishabhjain486/New-Repo/VS Code Tricks.md

 6. When we press the left/ right arrow key, the cursor moves letter to letter.
 If we want to go faster, we can move word to word by: `ctrl + left/ right arrow key` or `opt + left/ right arrow key`

+7. Jumping to the beginning or the end of the line: `home` & `end` keys on windows, `cmd + left/ right arrows` on mac

+8. To move a text line to a different line number: hold `alt/ opt + up/ down arrows`

+9.

 ## HTML specific shortcuts: